awqx/awqx.github.io/cv.md

 - AP Scholar (2017)

 ### Piano

-Classically trained pianist taught by Ella Karasik in Beachwood, OH.
+I am classically trained and taught by Ella Karasik in Beachwood, OH.
 Performed four times at Carnegie Hall at winner's recitals, invited for a fifth.

 - AFAF Silver Medalist for Golden Era of Romantic Music (2015, 2018)
 - American Protege 2nd Place winner (2016)